sparkfun/SparkFun_GNSSDO/docs/introduction.md

 </div>

-1. The linked product does not include the front/rear panels and stickers from the RTK mosaic-X5.
+1. The linked product does not include the front/rear panels and stickers from the RTK mosaic-T.

 </div>